Discrimination due to pregnancy and family leave

 - If you suspect that you have been discriminated against you can receive instructions and guidance from the Ombudsman for Equality.

 If you are a member of a trade union you should get in touch with the union steward and find out your rights.

 - Guidance from the Ombudsman for Equality is free.
 The trade union membership fee includes the right to legal advice.

 - You can also contact a legal aid council, a lawyer's office or a lawyer.
 You will usually be charged for legal services.
 Check if you have the kind of legal expenses insurance which covers your legal expenses.

 If you are of limited means you may be entitled to the services of a legal aid council for free or for a reduced fee.

 Statements on discrimination due to pregnancy and family leaves

-- Suspected case of discrimination after a male employee returned from family leave (TAS 352/2016 issued on 4 April 2017)
+- Suspected case of discrimination regarding the dismissal of an employee after their return from family leave (TAS 238/2019, issued on 8 November 2019)